 In 2007, the 1st major advancement of the AlphaStep technology was introduced with the AR Series.
 Combining its Hybrid Control technology with a , the low loss characteristics allowed continuous duty cycles with stepper motors, which was revolutionary at the time and can increase throughput of a machine without overheating.
 However, similar to absolute encoders, its resolver feedback system required a battery for absolute position control.

-With an easy-to-use , advanced linked motion sequences can be programmed easily and stored within the dedicated drivers to lessen the burden on the host controller.
-With its wide product breadth, the AZ Series technology can truly support complete standardization of all motion axes within a machine or even a production line.
+With an easy-to-use , advanced linked motion sequences can be programmed easily and stored within the dedicated drivers to lessen the burden on the host controller and decentralizing control.
+With its wide product breadth in both rotary and linear motion, the AlphaStep family can truly support complete standardization of all motion axes within a machine or even a production line.

 - Driver input voltages